Use Mass Payments in Your PayPal Account

 Malaysian users can:

-Malaysian users cannot:
+Malaysian users can't:

 Prepare the payment file